-In the precision experiments to answer RQ4, we used the robot navigation benchmark (\NAV).
-The original system model is an \emph{affine} hybrid automaton~\cite{DHR05} and the bounding model is constructed by the \emph{projection} overapproximation in~\cite[Section~3.2]{Frehse2008}.
+In the precision experiments to answer RQ4, we used the robot navigation benchmark (\NAV), its variant with unsafe behavior (\UnsafeNAV), and the shared gas-burners benchmark (\SharedGasBurner{}).
+The original system models are \emph{affine} hybrid automata~\cite{DHR05}, and the bounding models are constructed by the \emph{projection} overapproximation in~\cite[Section~3.2]{Frehse2008}.
 We use \cref{def:Mlnotvarphi} to construct $\A_{\lnot\varphi}$.
 The input logs $w$ were generated by a simulation of a Simulink implementation of the original system model.